 Make a merry trip on the Carousel

 Kimberly’s Carousel is one of the oldest Carousels in the USA.
 Constructed in 1917, a ride on this nostalgic Carousel is fun for young and old.
 Pay attention to the eclectic cast of characters as you spin around and around- Petey the Perch is one of the most beloved.

 Lock-in your family love

-Not only would this be the perfect place to catch a sunset, but visitors can also “lock in” your bond to each other, AND Put-in-Bay, by placing a lock on the fence.
+Not only would this be the perfect place to catch a sunset, but visitors can also “lock in” their bond to each other, AND Put-in-Bay, by placing a lock on the fence.
 While padlocks are used to symbolize romantic love, I like the idea of using them to show family commitment, too!

 Disclaimer: I don’t know if this is legal or not?!?
 Add a lock at your own risk!